In light of the recent reports that glaciers in Antarctica are melting, what SAS graphs might be useful in analyzing the data?...

 When floating sea ice melts (such as at the North Pole), it doesn't raise the sea level - but when ice on land melts (such as glaciers at the South Pole / Antarctica), that does add water to the oceans, and make the sea level rise.
 Recent research indicates that several glaciers in the western part of Antarctica are melting faster than previously thought, and could raise sea levels by 4 feet over the next several centuries.

-How, you might ask, might you use SAS to visually analyze data about rising sea levels?
+How, you might ask, could you use SAS to visually analyze data about rising sea levels?
 I'm glad you asked! :)

 One example would be a map, showing the areas that would be flooded if the water level were to rise a certain amount.
 To create such a map, I downloaded a grid of elevation data for the area of interest (in this case North Carolina, where I live) from the National Oceanic and Atmospheric Administration (NOAA) web page, and color-coded these points based on their elevation, and plotted them on a map - the points are so dense that it produces what looks like a gradient shaded contour map.
 I programmatically set the points that were within 1 meter of sea level to be colored red, so you can easily see what area would be flooded with a 1 meter rise in sea level.